 In order for some small harvesters to continue making a living off gathering kratom leaves, I highly suspect these fillers to be a new (yet deceitful) strategy to maintain one’s profit with the dwindling supply available.
 Inspecting an adulterated kratom product next to the real deal and telling which is which is difficult if not impossible to distinguish for even someone experienced like myself.
 This is because when leaves have been properly dried and then ground into a very fine powder they appear almost identical.
 These leaves are so similar in aroma to real kratom that I honestly do not believe I could tell without an alkaloid test if there was even 30% of a filler used.

 Currently we trust our harvesting team and methods of control we have been working with for five years.
 We do routine spot checks on our trucks of fresh leaves but in the near future I foresee extra testing will be required by the open market to authenticate if a product is 100% pure kratom or not.
 I do realize that by publishing this last bit of information on “fillers” that I may be making my own job more complex in the near future.
 If this is necessary to maintain our high standards then it will be inevitable and welcomed.

 Above: These are more leaves of the same trees we found harvested that are not kratom trees.

 All images are the property of The Healing East and are not to be reproduced without our written approval.
 All pictures and writing were done by our writer and photographer Jade Nolan in April 2018.

-Above: A picture of antique Chinese and Dutch Colonial vessels of Indonesia’s past filled with Kratom in the form of crushed leaf, powder and extract.
+Above: A picture of Indonesia’s antique Chinese and Dutch Colonial vessels filled with Kratom crushed leaf, powder and extract.